m3dwards/storytellingforall/services/storytelling-for-children/index.md

 # Children

 Whether at a family festival, a library event or in a school, I always include lots of opportunities for audience involvement and I often add rhythm, songs and story games to the programme.
-I am able to adapt my approach to suit the age and ability of the children (see[Early Years](/services/early-years/)and [/services/Special-Needs/](/services/Special-Needs/)).
+I am able to adapt my approach to suit the age and ability of the children (see [Early Years](services/storytelling-for-early-years/) and [Special Needs](services/storytelling-for-special-needs/).
 Some of the programmes I can offer are:

 **Stories for Under-Fives:** see [/services/Early-Years/](/services/Early-Years/)